Complete Guide on Studying in France for Indian Students in 2026

 Most of the colleges in France accept online applications.
 You will have to visit each college's website to apply.
 In most cases, you will have to make an account on the college website to provide your basic information, submit the scanned version of your documents, and pay application fees.
 You will be informed about the application process and stages through this account.
 Please refer to the website of the colleges of your choice to know the process of applying.

 The main intake season at all French universities is September.
-So the deadlines would be from February till May across different courses and universities.
+So the deadlines would be from February till May across different universities and courses.
 A few universities offer admissions in March as well.
 The deadlines for this intake would be from November to January.

 Since the language of instruction at French universities and colleges is French, you are required to prove your command over the language.
 International students are required to appear for French language tests.

 For each course, a minimum academic record of 70% and above in Standard XII will be required.
 Foundations and Diploma programs are available for students who have secured around 60%.
-The student should have completed 18 years of age before joining a degree program.
+The student should be at least 18 years of age before joining a degree program.

 It is important to note that these numbers are just for reference purposes, the actual numbers may differ from university to university.